Saturday AcademyExplore. Discover. Learn.Follow Your Curiosity!

 Select from the following:

-Respond completely to the question asked and try to understand why s/he is asking that question.
+Respond completely to the question asked and try to understand why they are asking that question.

 Make your answers accurate, brief, and as interesting as you can.
 Avoid monopolizing the interview.